Police Emergency

 • Procedures for the reporting of criminal activities and emergencies on campus

-• Policies regarding security of and access to campus facilities
+• Policies regarding the security of and access to campus facilities

 • Information on law enforcement on campus